loshadki/whichmacshouldibuy/content/_index.md

 If you can afford it, go with MacBook Pro 13" Apple Silicon.

-## MacBook Pro 13" or MacBook Pro 16"
+## MacBook Pro 14" or MacBook Pro 16"

-You should consider MacBook Pro 16" only if you specifically need an Intel-based Mac (see above if you need it), with a lot of RAM for running Virtual Machines, or if you need a laptop with a larger screen.

-The performance of MacBook Pro 13" with Apple Silicon for most of the tasks is comparable to the MacBook Pro 16" with the most expensive Intel CPU.
+The difference between new 2021 MacBook Pro 14" and MacBook Pro 16" are just a screen size.
+You can configure the same specifications for the 14" laptop as 16" laptop.
+16" laptop might have slightly better battery life as well.

 ## How much Memory (RAM) do you need?
 8 GB, 16 GB, 32 GB...